johnathanvman/F6/index.md

 					Entrys.push("My stomach growls loudly.
 I ask SUB if theres any food left.
 She smiles before saying she has an idea.
 I watch her hop onto the table and offer me her legs, I start by sucking on her calves before swallowing down to her hips.
 My tongue finds her slit and I give her one last orgasm before gulping the rest of her down!")
 					Entrys.push("I watch SUB hop onto the table and shake her cute tail at me.
 I approach and ask what she has in mind.
 Seductively, she asks if I'd rather fuck her or eat her.
 I kneel down and start licking her muff until she's soaked in drool and juices.
 She's too delicious not to eat!
 I start swallowing one cheek, and soon get both into my maw.
 CSUB looks back and sees her behind completely engulfed.
 Her smile widens, and she says she hopes I enjoy my tasty bunny snack.
 She yelps when I gulp her down to her breasts.
 My tongue teases her nipples until she cums, and I gobble the rest of her down!")
 				}
-				if(map[party.y][party.x].units[s[2]-100].Tags[0] == "Bunnygirl"){
+				if(map[party.y][party.x].units[s[2]-100].Tags[0] == "Bunnygirl" && Math.random()<.5){
 					Entrys.push("I tell SUB I need to have her!
 She asks if I'm going to fuck her, or eat her.
 I answer by swallowing her feet, and work my way up her body.
 She watches the whole way down while fingering herself.
 She kisses my nose as I finish my meal.
 I feel my belly jiggle as she cums!")
 					Entrys.push("I call SUB a cute bunny snack.
 She says if she's just a snack, I should eat her!
 My hands wrap around her waist and I lift her into a kiss before swallowing her head and shoulders.
 She cums before I even reach her hips, and I gulp down her still quivering legs!")
 				}
 				if(party.units.length == 2){
 					if(unit(1).willing){
 						Entrys.push(String("My "+party.units[1].Name +" watches as I start swallowing SUB head first!
-As I get to SUB's waist, I see that my "+party.units[1].Name+" has started fingering herself as she watches me taste SUB's lower lips.
-After I finish eating SUB, I watch as my "+party.units[1].Name +" orgasms loudly.
+As I get to SUBSHORT's waist, I see that my "+party.units[1].Tags[0]+" has started fingering herself as she watches me taste SUBSHORT's lower lips.
+After I finish eating SUBSHORT, my "+party.units[1].Tags[0] +" orgasms loudly.
 Panting, she asks when I'm going to eat her!"))
 					}else if(party.units[1].Hungry){
 						Entrys.push(String("My "+party.units[1].Name +" watches as I start swallowing SUB head first!
-As I get to SUB's waist, I see that my "+party.units[1].Name+" has started fingering herself as she watches me taste SUB's lower lips.
-After I finish eating SUB, I watch as my "+party.units[1].Name +" orgasms loudly.
+As I get to SUBSHORT's waist, I see that my "+party.units[1].Tags[0]+" has started fingering herself as she watches me taste SUBSHORT's lower lips.
+After I finish eating SUBSHORT, my "+party.units[1].Tags[0] +" orgasms loudly.
 Panting, she asks if she can eat the next one."))
 					}
 					Entrys.push(String("I grab SUB by her feet and start swallowing them down.
 My "+party.units[1].Name+" approaches and starts making out with her!
 I eat slowly, letting them have their fun.
 They keep at it until I swallow SUB's head.
 I lock lips with my "+party.units[1].Name+" to continue the kiss.
 Eventually we break away as a strand of saliva droops between us.
 She feels my belly with her hand, and a handprint emerges from inside to match hers."))
 				}
 				if(map[party.y][party.x].units.length > 1){
 					if(s[2] == 100){
 						Entrys.push(String("I grab SUB by her feet and start swallowing them down.
 The "+unit(101).Name+" approaches and starts making out with her!
 I eat slowly, letting them have their fun.
-They keep at it until I swallow SUB's head.
-The"+unit(101).Name+" feels my belly with her hand, and a handprint emerges from inside to match hers."))
+They keep at it until I swallow SUBSHORT's head.
+The remaining girl feels my belly with her hand, and a handprint emerges from inside to match hers."))
 					}else{
 						Entrys.push(String("I grab SUB by her feet and start swallowing them down.
 The "+unit(100).Name+" approaches and starts making out with her!
 I eat slowly, letting them have their fun.
-They keep at it until I swallow SUB's head.
-The"+unit(100).Name+" feels my belly with her hand, and a handprint emerges from inside to match hers."))
+They keep at it until I swallow SUBSHORT's head.
+The remaining girl feels my belly with her hand, and a handprint emerges from inside to match hers."))
 					}

 				}